Gōng Fu Chá 工夫茶 – Skilful Tea

 • Ideal for: People already familiar with tea or looking to further explore the complexity of rock (yán chá 岩茶) and phoenix oolong teas (dān cōng 单枞)

-• Teas shared: Organic or naturally grown Taiwanese teas, Chinese yán chá 岩茶, dān cōng 单枞 (will be tailored based on the event and availability)
+• Teas shared: Organic, naturally grown, artisan Taiwanese teas, Chinese yán chá 岩茶, dān cōng 单枞 (will be tailored based on the event and availability)

 Notes [1] The use of gàiwǎns 蓋碗 is also common.